dtcenter/METplotpy/docs/Users_Guide/skew_t.rst

    Replace these hours in the example with all the hours you wish to plot.

-Running the plotter from the Command Line
+Running the Plotter from the Command Line
 =========================================

 To generate a skew-T plot from the sample data and your